-The interim analysis of this clinical trial could indicate either inferiority or superiority of LB-100 plus doxorubicin as compared to doxorubicin alone.
+The interim analysis of this clinical trial will be done before full accrual of patients is completed to determine whether the study has the possibility of showing superiority of the combination of LB-100 plus doxorubicin compared to doxorubicin alone.
 A positive study would have the potential to change the standard therapy for this disease after four decades of failure to improve the marginal benefit of doxorubicin alone.

 The Company's agreement with GEIS provides for various payments based on achieving specific milestones over the term of the agreement.
-Through June 30, 2022, the Company has paid GEIS an aggregate of \$67,582 towards the second milestone payment for current work being done under this agreement.
+Through September 30, 2022, the Company has paid GEIS an aggregate of \$67,582 towards the second milestone payment for current work being done under this agreement.

-During the three months ended June 30, 2022 and 2021 the Company did not incur any costs pursuant to this agreement.
-During the six months ended June 30, 2022 and 2021, the Company incurred costs of \$0 and \$24,171, respectively, pursuant to this agreement, which have been included in research and development costs in the Company's consolidated statements of operations.
-As of June 30, 2022, total costs of \$155,053 have been incurred pursuant to this agreement.
-The Company's aggregate commitment pursuant to this agreement, less amounts previously paid to date, totaled approximately \$4,166,000 as of June 30, 2022, which is expected to be incurred through December 31, 2025.
+During the three months ended September 30, 2022 and 2021, the Company did not incur any costs pursuant to this agreement.
+During the nine months ended September 30, 2022 and 2021, the Company incurred costs of \$0 and \$24,171, respectively, pursuant to this agreement, which have been included in research and development costs in the Company's consolidated statements of operations.
+As of September 30, 2022, total costs of \$155,053 have been incurred pursuant to this agreement.
+The Company's aggregate commitment pursuant to this agreement, less amounts previously paid to date, totaled approximately \$3,836,000 as of September 30, 2022, which is expected to be incurred through December 31, 2025.